samedg98/cs4760_proj2/README.md

 Issues and problems with the program:

-The most obvious issue here is that the program does not run fully.
-I was not able to complete bin_adder to have the bakery algorithm.
+I had trouble completing bin_adder to have the bakery algorithm.
-This led to bigger issues with the code as a whole, and thus I could not finish it.
+This led to bigger issues with the code as a whole.
-I spent extra time on the project to try and figure it out, but I could not get it down.
 I had the project running using a different algorithm, however, since the requirements were for bakery algorithm or no grade for the algorithm at all, I decided to just leave the working code out and turn it in as is.